harvard-lil/cloudflare-sg-lambda/README.md

 This system now uses [Poetry](https://python-poetry.org/) to manage requirements.
 Get set up for development by running `poetry install`;
-now you can run `poetry run flake8 lambda_function.py` or `poetry run pytest`.
-To pin requirements, after, for instance, upgrading `requests`, run
+now you can run `poetry run pytest`.
+To pin requirements after adding or upgrading a package, run

     poetry export > requirements.txt